Polonide: Intermetallic polonides

-The lanthanides form very stable polonides of formula LnPo with the halite (NaCl) structure: as the +2 oxidation state is disfavoured for most lanthanides, these are probably best described as intermetallic compounds rather than charge-separated ionic species.
-These compounds are stable to at least 1600 °C (the melting point of thulium polonide, TmPo, is 2200 °C), in contrast the ionic polonides (including the lanthanide sesquipolonides Ln2Po3) which decompose at around 600 °C. The thermal stability and non-volatility of these compounds (polonium metal boils at 962 °C) is important for their use in polonium-based heat sources.
+The lanthanides form very stable polonides of formula LnPo with the halite (NaCl) structure.
+Many of them seem to involve trivalent lanthanides (though Sm, Eu, and Yb with more stable +2 oxidation states are exceptions), making them resemble electrides.
+They are isostructural to the lanthanide sulfides, selenides, and tellurides.
+These compounds are stable to at least 1600 °C (the melting point of thulium polonide, TmPo, is 2200 °C), in contrast to the ionic polonides (including the lanthanide sesquipolonides Ln2Po3), which decompose at around 600 °C. The thermal stability and non-volatility of these compounds (polonium metal boils at 962 °C) is important for their use in polonium-based heat sources.

 Mercury and lead also form 1:1 polonides.
 Platinum forms a compound formulated as PtPo2, while nickel forms a continuous series of phases NiPox (x = 1–2).
 Gold also forms solid solutions with polonium over a wide range of compositions, while bismuth and polonium are completely miscible.
 No reaction is observed between polonium and aluminium, carbon, iron, molybdenum, tantalum or tungsten.